Idealistic exponents: Tangent cone, ridge, characteristic polyhedra: Characteristic polyhedra of pairs and idealistic exponents

 All the notions and results of before can then be developed and proven in this setting.
 We only remark that in the $ \nu $-variant of Theorem \ref{Thm:BerndHiro} the assumption on the system $ ( y ) $ becomes: $ ( y ) $ determines the $ \nu $-directrix which is the directrix of the $ \nu $-initial forms on the weighted graded ring, where the weight is induced by $ \nu $.
+Furthermore, Theorem \ref{Thm:deltaINV} and Lemma \ref{Lem:DeltaEins} below are also true in the quasi-homogeneous situation. \end{Rk}